 General Muhammad Ayub Khan was an army general who seized control from another President of Pakistan, Iskander Mirza.

-Ayub Khan reforms are important to study because they have significant impact till the date.
+Ayub Khan reforms are important to study because they have had a significant impact to date.

 Ayub Khan came into power in 1958 as the chief martial law administrator after imposing martial law.
 There were various reasons why was martial law declared and how did it affect the future of Pakistan.

 Ayub Khan reforms

 The 1958 to 1969 era of Ayub Khan is known as the decade of progress in Pakistan, and this is for a reason – the developments that took place.

 Ayub Khan introduced several reforms in agriculture.
 He limited the holdings of the land and he attempted to modernize agriculture as well.

 For this purpose, he fixed the limit that no one could possess less than 12.5 acres of land (because he wanted to increase the agricultural productivity) and more than 500 acres of irrigated and 1000 acres of unirrigated land.

 Moreover, Ayub Khan provided several incentives to the farmers in order to modernize agriculture.
 He decided to provide loans to the farmers so that they could purchase tractors and insecticides and pesticides in order to increase the agricultural output.